NOMINATIONS AND ELECTIONS

 Section 2.1: One month prior to the annual meeting, the Nominations Committee shall submit to the BoG the names of, and information about, the nominees for the BoG.
 The Nominations Committee shall also submit names of and information about persons it proposes for the offices of President-Elect and Vice President.
 It shall also submit to all formal nominators the NC recommended slates corresponding to the category of their nominee (Member-at-Large or the officer position) while keeping all other names confidential.
 A formal nominator is one whose nominee has submitted all required supporting documents

-Section 2.2: 2.2 All candidates for Vice President shall have been a member of BoG or ExCom sometime during the past 5 years and served for at least one year.
+Section 2.2 All candidates for Vice President shall have been voting members of BoG elected by the membership-at-large sometime during the past 5 calendar years, and have served for at least one full year by the time of nomination.
 The candidates for President-Elect and President shall have served at least one year as a Vice President.
 All BoG, President, President-Elect, and Vice President nominees must be members of the Society at the time ballots are distributed.
 The information about nominees for President, President-Elect, Vice Presidents, and BoG shall include, but not be restricted to, the following:

 - Full name and contact information

 - Contributions to the SMCS and the IEEE.

 Section 2.3: Additional nominations by the SMCS membership for Members-at-Large for the BoG will be solicited at the BoG Meeting and by announcement posted on the SMCS web site.
 These nominations must be made by written petition, signed by at least 2 percent of the SMCS members and filed with the SMCS Secretary at least 28 days before the date of election.